Simon-Wong-hjz/travel_gpt/webapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The app is deployed to GitHub Pages on https://simon-wong-hjz.github.io/travel_gpt/.

 ## Available Scripts

 In the project directory, you can run:

-### `npm run deploy`

-Deploy the app to GitHub Pages on https://simon-wong-hjz.github.io/travel_gpt/.

-If you are using IDEA and gradle, you can run npm_deploy task in IDEA gradle panel.

 ### `npm start`